Why come to the Mount for a master's degree in nursing?

 Upon successful completion of all course requirements, the

-college awards the master of science in adult or family health.
+college awards the master's degree in adult or family health.

 Completing the program allows graduates to sit for national